awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ![\[GoldenGate configuration 3 using Amazon RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-gg3.png)

-Scenario 5: An Oracle database on an Amazon RDS DB instance connected to an Amazon EC2 instance hub in the same region, connected to an Amazon EC2 instance hub in a different region that provides data to the target Amazon RDS DB instance in the same region as the second EC2 instance hub\.
+Scenario 5: An Oracle database on an Amazon RDS DB instance connected to an Amazon EC2 instance hub in the same region, connected to an Amazon EC2 instance hub in a different region that provides data to the target Amazon RDS DB instance in the same region as the second Amazon EC2 instance hub\.

 ![\[GoldenGate configuration 4 using Amazon RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-gg4.png)